Stellify-Software-Ltd/.github/profile/README.md

 <p align="center"><a href="https://stellisoft.com" target="_blank"><img src="https://raw.githubusercontent.com/Stellify-Software-Ltd/stellify/refs/heads/main/public/stellify_logo.jpeg" width="200" alt="Stellify Logo"></a></p>

-## About Stellify
+## What is Stellify?

-Stellify is a system of representing code as JSON data objects which are stored in a database tables rather than in files.
-These data objects can be assembled back to the code you originally authored to be interpreted on a server or sent to a browser for execution.
+Stellify is a model of representing code as granular JSON data objects which are stored in a database tables rather than in files.
+These data objects can be assembled back to the code you originally authored to be stored as files, interpreted on a server or sent to a browser for execution.

+## How Stellify Works

+In Stellify’s model, each JSON definition acts as an atomic entity because it represents a fundamental, indivisible unit of the application—whether it’s a keyword, variable, HTML element, or system setting.
+Since every component is structured in a one-to-one relationship with what it represents, Stellify provides a fully decomposed, structured view of an application that AI can work with more effectively.

+This atomic approach has several advantages:

+- Precision in AI Processing: Since each definition is atomic, AI can analyze, modify, or generate components without ambiguity.
+- Language-Agnostic Representation: The same atomic JSON definitions can be mapped to different languages or frameworks.
+- Self-Healing & Maintenance: Changes can be tracked and modified at the smallest functional unit, making updates more reliable.

+## Examples of JSON definitions

-Here's an example of how we would store an HTML tag:
+Here's an example of how we would store an HTML tag using Stellify:

 ```
 {